 7. Relax in the wilderness on the Rogue River

 This is no ordinary lodge.
 Paradise Lodge can only be accessed by boat, raft, or hiking in.
 Which means this place is definitely away from civilization, and the perfect spot for relaxing.
 Located right on the lower Rogue River, surrounded by diverse wildlife, you are literally in the middle of the forest.
-There are 6 different cabins, that have 18 total rooms.
+Paradise Lodge has 6 different cabins, that have 18 total rooms.
 Choose between riverview or meadowview rooms.
 Each room has a private fall bathroom and deck access.
 Accommodation rates include the stay, appetizers, dinner, dessert, and breakfast.
 There’s also a store if you happen to forget anything.
 Dogs are welcome for an additional $50 pet deposit.

 What to do: The perfect spot to unplug and relax, or get out and adventure.
 You’re in the wilderness, so don’t plan on driving anywhere while you’re here, but there’s plenty of outdoor actives to do.
 There’s 38 miles of hiking trails, rafting and boating excursions, and plenty of wildlife to fill your free time.